Mississippi 72, Middle Tennessee State 63

 Mississippi (7-2) got 15 pointsfrom leading scorer Marshall Henderson, who was coming off a 39-pointperformance.
 Ladarius White added 11 points while Aaron Jonesfinished with 10 for the Rebels.

-Shawn Jones shot 9-of-11 fromthe field and finished with 18 points and 15 rebounds for MiddleTennessee State, which dominated the boards 48-27.
+Shawn Jones shot 9-of-11 fromthe field and finished with 18 points and 15 rebounds for MiddleTennessee State (7-3), which dominated the boards 48-27.
 Neiko Hunteradded 18 points and seven boards while Tweety Knight added sevenpoints and 10 assists.

 Mississippi took the lead withan 11-2 run that ended with just over nine minutes to play in thefirst half.
 The Rebels’ advantage reached 11 on a Henderson 3-pointerwith just over four minutes to go, though Middle Tennessee Statebattled back to within seven by halftime.

-Note: (Updated: ADDED Middle Tennessee State’s record in 2nd graph.)